 The Board currently comprises of 5 members, three of whom are Independent Directors.
-A brief profile of each Director is presented in the profile of Board of Directors section of this Annual Report and their shareholdings in the Company as at 31 March 2015 are disclosed in the Directors' Report of the Audited Financial Statements for the financial year ended 31 March 2015.
+A brief profile of each Director is presented in the profile of Board of Directors section of this Annual Report and their shareholdings in the Company and its subsidiaries as at 31 March 2016 are disclosed in the Directors' Report of the Audited Financial Statements for the financial year ended 31 March 2016.